 Over time, batteries gradually begin to lose their effectiveness and stop being able to maintain a charge as effectively as they once could.
 Even if it’s completely new and unused, a battery that’s one year old won’t perform as well as one that was just delivered from the factory.

-The best type of deep cycle batteries for are lithium batteries and have come to replace more common AGM batteries; They offer a deep discharge of up to 90% and are also very efficient.
+The best type of deep cycle batteries are lithium batteries which have come to replace more common AGM batteries; They offer a deep discharge of up to 90% and are also very efficient.
 However, they are quite expensive and you can opt for the new AGM batteries that give you great performance as well.